Okay, you’ve got a choice.

 Well … just because.
 And because, you know, it’s fun!

-I love the videos from Art for Kids Hub (above).
+I love the videos from Art for Kids Hub (below).
 They’re so much fun and the presenter is an awesome dude.

 I recommend following along with him as he teaches you how to draw all kinds of things like:

 Really, he’s got so many cool videos that you should browse through his archive and see which thing you want to draw!